tomasff/montecarlo-perc-viz/README.md

-## Monte Carlo Simulation Visualiser
+## Monte Carlo Simulation Visualizer
-This small web application can be used to explore a Monte Carlo simulation to estimate the percolation threshold.
+This small web application can be used to visualize a Monte Carlo simulation that estimates the percolation threshold of an n-by-n grid.

 ### What is percolation
 Percolation is an abstract process that can be used to model different physical phenomena.